 Working for Uber promises freelance and flexible hours for drivers in the UK.
-Here, we look at how easy is it to get started, your rights as a gig worker, what tax must you pay and how much money can you make working for Uber.
+Here, we look at how easy is it to get started, new employment rights for drivers, what tax you pay and how much money can you make working for Uber.

 Uber has opened up a new way for people with a car and some spare time to make extra money.